-Fairchild showcases RTIC system during a congressional delegation flight
+Fairchild Showcases RTIC system during a Congressional delegation flight

-Caroline Kehrli, a Congressional staff member, observes aerial refueling during a Congressional delegation flight out of Joint Base Andrews, Maryland, July 22, 2024.
-Gen. Mike Minihan, AMC commander, and Chief Master Sgt.
-Jamie Newman, AMC command chief, hosted a Congressional delegation aboard a KC-135 Stratotanker to demonstrate the importance of connectivity across the mobility fleet.
-The Fairchild Air Force Base KC-135, equipped with a Real-Time Information in the Cockpit data link system, conducted a refueling mission with F-16s and a KC-46 while showcasing the RTIC system’s capabilities.
+FAIRCHILD AIR FORCE BASE, Wash. -- Gen. Mike Minihan, Air Mobility commander, and Chief Master Sgt.
+Jamie Newman, AMC command chief, hosted a Congressional delegation aboard a KC-135 Stratotanker to demonstrate the Real-Time Information in Cockpit system, during a flight out of Joint Base Andrews, Maryland, July 22, 2024.

 The demonstration was completed ahead of Minihan’s testimony to House Armed Services Committee subcommittee for Seapower and Projection Forces where he provided an informational update on mobility aircraft connectivity capabilities, crucial in today’s security environment.

-(U.S. Air Force photo by Airman 1st Class Clare Werner)
+“The first and largest contribution [connectivity] has is to survivability,” Minihan said.
+“When I can understand exactly where the blue [friendly] forces are and exactly where the red [enemy] forces are, and I don’t have to transmit to understand that lay-down, then mobility will have the ability to, one, operate in a higher-contested environment, and, two, support the joint team so that they can operate in a higher-contested environment.”

+The RTIC data link system is used to communicate and share mission-critical information such as displaying enemy threats, target data, and friendly force locations presented on an avionics display in the aircraft cockpit.
+RTIC data link systems in the KC-135 are critical to meeting Minihan’s goal of connecting 25 percent of the Mobility Air Forces fleet by 2025.

 |Date Taken: